Right-Brain geek Resources

 *Freeagent you will receive a 10% subscription discount through this link or with the code 44bxv8dm.

 *YNAB YouNeedABudget is a budgeting app (you get a month free with this link).
 It’s been really good to help me keep better track of my money and be more intentional with spending/saving.
 It has helped so many people kick stress out of living paycheck to paycheck, get out of debt or make a big dream come true.
 Can’t recommend it enough (ask my friends, they had enough of me saying how good it is.)
-Every time I started dropping the habit, things went bad for my cashflow.
-Intention and awareness are awesome for the health of your cashflow.
+Every time I started dropping the habit, things went bad for my cash flow.

 *Moo.
 You get 10%off your first order through this link. [if not, let me know, we’ll get that fixed]